-Associate Family Court Advisers (self-employed social workers contracted by Cafcass - formerly known as Self-employed Contractors, SECs) are an important branch of the Cafcass working community, commissioned by local Cafcass teams across England to help manage case demand and complementing the work of our employed practitioners.
+Associate Family Court Advisers (self-employed social workers contracted by Cafcass – formerly known as Self-employed Contractors, SECs) are an important branch of the Cafcass working community.
+They are commissioned by local Cafcass teams across England to help manage case demand and complement the work of our employed practitioners.
 Contracting Associate FCAs enables us to retain talented, passionate people who were previously employed by us, as well as attract new skilled individuals to engage with us.

 Whether you already work independently and are interested in being commissioned by Cafcass, or this is something you wish to explore, you can find further information on this page.
 We hope this will help you determine if this is the right opportunity for you before completing our short application process.

 There is no single reason why people become an Associate FCA.

 Some are attracted by the feeling of independence it offers.
 For others the primary motivator is the flexibility and ability to manage their own workload, scaling this to meet their financial needs and to suit personal circumstances.

 “I enjoy court work, but wanted something that allows me to be flexible with my working hours, and taking control of what work I took on.” – Harby, Associate FCA

 We operate case thresholds to ensure our Associate FCAs carry a manageable caseload and to enable you to undertake other work in line with Inland Revenue expectations and IR35 legislation.
 Thresholds are 15 public law cases, 21 private law cases and where individuals have a mixed caseload – which can be a further attraction – the threshold is 18 cases.